Payment and billing questions

 Please mail the check and a completed Check Remittance Form to:

 1045 NE Campus Parkway, Box 355607 Seattle, WA 98195-5607

-You may make payments with cash or check at the Student Services Office, in 210 Lander Hall, or in the Husky Card Account & ID Center located on the ground floor of Odegaard Undergraduate Library, Monday through Friday, 8:30 am to 4:30 pm.
+You may make payments with a check at the Student Services Office, in 210 Lander Hall, Monday through Friday, 8:30 am to 4:30 pm.

 HFS partners with Flywire to streamline the process for international payments.
 Flywire allows you to pay securely from any country and any bank, generally in your home currency.
 Pay using Flywire - Select the UW Seattle Housing and Dining Payment option.

-Housing deposits may only be paid by credit/debit card when the student is prompted for a deposit payment when completing the housing application process.
-Housing deposit payments can be made by mail or in person at any time, but applications will not be completed until the funds arrive and are processed.
+Housing pre-payments may only be paid by credit/debit card when the student is prompted for a pre-payment when completing the housing application process.
+Housing pre-payments can be made by mail or in person at any time, but applications will not be completed until the funds arrive and are processed.